hzxie/voj/README.md

 mvn package -DskipTests
 ```

-The terminal will return message as following:
+If the build is successful, the terminal will display a message as following:

 ```
 [INFO] ------------------------------------------------------------------------